-My dad would have been 85 today, being born as he was on the 3rd of April 1934.
+My dad was born on the 3rd of April 1934.
 Sadly he died too young, aged a little over 70, on the 26th of June 2004.

 It is to my father that I owe my love of research and a deep commitment to, and interest in, alternative forms of healing—now commonly known as (and increasingly accepted by those against ‘non-conventional’ medicine and forms of treatment) as holistic health.